The Centers for Medicare & Medicaid Services (CMS) offers its employees a wide array of benefits.

 The Employee Assistance Program (EAP) is a professional counseling and referral service designed to help employees with their problems on and off the job.
 It is free, confidential within the limits of the law, and voluntary.

-- Locality Rates of Pay for Members of the Senior Executive Service - Opens in a new window
+- Basic Rates of Pay for Members of the Senior Executive Service - Opens in a new window

 - OPM's Salaries and Wages Page - Opens in a new window